Obscuretone/obscuretone.github.io/public/posts/en/pygameboy.md

 5. **Input:** keyboard mapping through Pygame.
 6. **Boot ROM support:** optional original DMG boot sequence support.

-That means the project is not just a ROM loader or display demo.
-It crosses the boundary into system behavior: CPU, memory, video, audio, timing, and input all have to cooperate.
+That pushes the project past a ROM loader or display demo and into system behavior: CPU, memory, video, audio, timing, and input all have to cooperate.

 ## The CPython Constraint